GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 1. Fetch the Jupyterhub service endpoint & navigate to it in a browser.
 This should display the JupyterLab login UI:
    * IAP disabled: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`
-   * IAP enabled: Read terraform output: `terraform output jupyter_uri` or use command: `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].domain}'`
+   * IAP enabled: Read terraform output: `terraform output jupyter_domain` or use command: `kubectl get managedcertificates jupyter-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].domain}'`
        * From [Google Cloud Platform IAP](https://pantheon.corp.google.com/security/iap), check if the allowlisted user has role `IAP-secured Web App User`.
        * Wait for the domain status to be `Active`